Comerica Park: Features

 The flagpole located between center and left fields was originally in play, as was the flagpole in Tiger Stadium.
 However, the left field wall was moved in front of the pole before the 2003 season.
 A ball that hits the pole is now ruled a home run.
-The right field of the stadium features the Pepsi Porch, a picnic deck between the 100 and 200 level seating bowls.
+The right field of the stadium features the Comerica Landing, formerly known as the Pepsi Porch, a picnic deck between the 100 and 200 level seating bowls.
 Also in right field, and part of the 100 level seating bowl, is an area of seats known as "Kaline's Corner", an homage to Hall of Fame right fielder Al Kaline, who once played for the Tigers when the team played in Tiger Stadium.

 An LED scoreboard was added to the right-center field wall, and the upper deck fascia for the 2007 season.

 A giant fountain is located behind center field.
 General Motors sponsored the fountain from 2000 to 2008, and used the area to showcase GM manufactured vehicles as well.
 While GM dropped its sponsorship for the 2009 season due to financial issues, the GM branding was not removed from the fountain.
 Instead, signs for Chrysler and Ford were also added to the display, along with the message "The Detroit Tigers support our automakers."
 In 2010, GM returned to sponsoring the display, now known as the Chevrolet Fountain.

 A completely redesigned and upgraded left field video display debuted for the 2012 season.
 The serif "TIGERS" wordmark was removed and replaced by cursive lettering that can also display graphics and video.
 An analog clock below the Tigers wordmark and above the Comerica Park logo was also removed.
 An HD LED display was installed, which was much larger than the three displays that had been there for years.

 The previous scoreboard used light bulbs – still a popular scoreboard technology around the time the park opened, though they were quickly aging as LED displays became available and were installed around other Major League ballparks.
 The scoreboard was also raised 16 ft in an effort to address complaints that the scoreboard was too far left and thus obstructed by the left field upper deck.
 Along with the replacement scoreboard, all remaining bulb fascia scoreboards were also upgraded to LED.
+A new videoboard was installed for the 2024 season.
+Measuring at 15,688 sqft, it is the second largest in MLB.
+The script Tigers wordmark on top of the videoboard was replaced with the Comerica Park signage in 2025.